do0gra/do0gra.github.io/gootloader.md

 scheduledtask_handler["settings"]["StartWhenAvailable"] = true;
 ```

-Remember the other variable names that were not referenced in the initial script?
+Recall the other variable names that were not referenced in the initial script.
 The variables are instead referenced here. flower7 or meeth0 is called
 again to decrypt the last encrypted string.
 ```js
 Decrypted_string = flower7
 (distantk+eight1+ybefhu+originaln+are0+were1+tswyh+boardd+camev+stretch2+rollgk2+hjmsd+ftwrdr+city0+axruiwcvk+rx